 The BBC Proms take place at the Royal Albert Hall and various locations across London every year, beginning with the First Night of the Proms in July and with concerts every day until the Last Night of the Proms in September.

 Find out more about this year's BBC Proms schedule here.

-The schedule for the 2022 BBC Proms season has now been released, and the BBC Proms team has announced general booking will open from 9.00am on Saturday 21 May while season and weekend Promming (standing) passes for the Royal Albert Hall will go on sale from 9.00am on Thursday 19 May.
+The schedule for the 2023 BBC Proms season is now available.
+Tickets go on sale from 13 May.
+Season and weekend Promming (standing) passes for the Royal Albert Hall will go on sale later.

 How much are tickets for the BBC Proms?

 Tickets will be available at various price points, starting at £9 for seated tickets.
 Tickets will also be available for this price on the day of the concert.
 Booking fees are not included.

 Prommers can buy tickets on the day for £8.

 Are you allowed to be a Prommer this year?

 Yes, Promming tickets are available this year, which allows ticket holders to buy tickets on the day for £7.12 to access the arena and gallery for standing, and a few seats in the choir stalls.
 We explain here what a Prommer is.

 How do you get tickets for the Last Night of the Proms?